sanjaysp91/portfolio-python/README.md

 (.venv) sap@Sanjays-MacBook-Air use_jupyter % deactivate
 ```
 ### Lessons in Python using Jupyter Notebook
-Here is some information from a great book on Programming the Raspberry Pi [1].
+Here is some information from a great book on Programming the Raspberry Pi by Simon Monk [1].
 #### 1. Printing text
 #### 2. Variables
 #### 3. Importing libraries (aka modules)